gbinal/p-o-d.github.com/catalog.md

 Machine-Readable Format
 -----------------------

-All information deemed 'machine-readable' required in this policy must be described in the JSON file format, with the option of RDFa-Lite and XML as well.
+All information deemed "machine-readable" required in this policy must be described in the JSON file format, with the option of RDFa-Lite and XML as well.
 See [this specification](schema/) for the required schema.
 Agencies must post their files at agency.gov/data.json (and optionally at /data.html or data.xml as well).
 Additionally, the web page which reads and formats these files must be posted at /data/index.html (or data.html).
 The files should be updated a minimum of monthly.
 It is our intent that future publications of Data.gov will simply crawl for all agency.gov/data.json to populate Data.gov.

 Implementing
 ------------